LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 Code Blocks
 -----------

-Many methods will need to do more than return a single easily calculated value.
+Many methods do more than return a single easily calculated value.
+A method body can be composed of multiple expressions enclosed by a pair of curly braces (``{
-A method body can be composed of multiple expressions enclosed by a pair of curly braces (``{ ... }``).
+... }``).
 This type of method body is referred to as a code block.

 Code blocks provide the most flexibility when defining methods.
 They allow a series of expressions to be encapsulated as the implementation of the method.